gggeek/polyfill-gettext/README.md

     print $wohoo->translate("This is a test");
     print $wohoo->ngettext("%d bird", "%d birds", $birds);

-You might need to pass parameter "-k" to xgettext to make it extract all the strings.
-In above example, try with xgettext -ktranslate -kngettext:1,2 file.php what should create messages.po which contains two messages for translation.
+You might need to pass parameter `-k` to xgettext to make it extract all the strings.
+In above example, try with

+    xgettext -ktranslate -kngettext:1,2 file.php

+what should create messages.po which contains two messages for translation.